-Louise is a Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes, including Organisational Behaviour and Human Resource Management.
+Dr Louise Oldridge is a Senior Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes.
+Louise is a module leader for several modules and also Assistant Course Leader on the Chartered Manager Degree Apprenticeship.

 Prior to joining the Higher Education sector Louise worked in industry for nine years for a number of organisations as a generalist HR practitioner, which has greatly informed her teaching.
 This included developing HR strategies and proactive HR Departments, gaining Investors in People status, and being instrumental in achieving integrated management system certifications.
 This was alongside the provision of of commercial and pro-active advice and support and application of policies including complex case management to multi-site environments together with coaching and support of managers.